-The core element of the SSP is the linking pipeline, named heliolinx (A. Heinze et al. 2023).
-This code, run in daytime, clusters newly detected DIAObjects to search for candidate asteroids.
-The high-level procedure is to link DIASource detections within a night (when onsky motion is approximately linear) into tracklets, to link these tracklets across multiple nights (into tracks) and to fit the tracks with an orbital model to identify those tracks that are consistent with an asteroid orbit.
+tracks that are consistent with an asteroid orbit.
 The Rubin implementation of this software (Heinze et al., in prep.) is based on the HelioLinC algorithm (M. J. Holman et al. 2018), with the key change being that the clustering is performed not on the sky, but in 3D space.
-It is designed to be capable of detecting 95% of all Solar System objects whose tracklets are observed over three nights within a 15-night window.18. heliolinx is written in C++, but provides a Python API including a Task API.
+It is designed to be capable of detecting 95% of all Solar System objects whose tracklets are observed over three nights within a 15-night window.17. heliolinx is written in C++, but provides a Python API including a Task API.